felfelyuen/tp/docs/UserGuide.md

 "add": creates a flashcard
 "list": shows list of flashcards
 "qn": views the flashcard's question
-"view_ans": views the flashcard's answer
+"ans": views the flashcard's answer
 "delete": deletes the flashcard
 "edit": edits the flashcard question/answer "insert_code": inserts code snippet for a flashcard